 - Purchase racing helmets and racing suits with various designs.
 You can also purchase special outfits (a racing helmet and racing suit set) as worn by famous drivers.
 To change into racing gear you have purchased, head to the Racing Gear section of the Garage.

 - Paint your car's body, wheels, Racing brake calipers, and custom rear wing (if you have these parts equipped).
 Acquire a new paint color by purchasing a car of that color at a Dealership.
 New paint colors are also distributed during some online events.
-Brake calipers can be painted only if your car is fitted with a racing brake kit.
+Brake calipers can only be painted if your car is fitted with a racing brake kit.
 (Not all cars can be fitted with a racing brake kit.)
 Only custom rear wings can be painted.
 Generic wings and special wings can not be painted.

 Custom Rear Wing